drvigneshwari/Data-Science/README.md

-# Capstone-Projects
+# Coursera_Capstone_Projects
-This repository consist of all capstone project submitted for the "Applied Data Science Capstone Project"
+This repository consist of all capstone project which I completed for the "Coursera's Applied Data Science Capstone Project"